 Ideal perforating material thicknesses from a quality processing point of view are between 1 and 3mm.

 Increased rigidity can be designed into a perforated panel by increasing material thickness, incorporating a plain border, and / or a surround frame.

 Material costs can be minimised by selecting from our range of standard hole size / shape configurations.
 Standard size or, specially perforated panels can be produced economically and quickly.
 Bespoke hole spacings, can involve long lead times, and expensive new tooling cost.

 Missing or imperfect hole shapes result from broken or damaged punches.
 This is not an unusual occurrence when perforating large numbers of small holes.
 Although it is standard industry practice to supply an acceptable % spoilage factor, it is GA policy to reject sheets with such defects.

 When specifying perforated 'specials' please confer with our Technical Sales Department before finalising a design.
 Various min / max production ratios apply to hole size, bridge distance, material thickness, end and side margins etc, which need to be observed to avoid possible material distortion and or fracture.

-'Open area' in many applications, is of critical importance.
-Please refer to the percentage open areas given for each GA stock pattern.
+'Open area' in many applications, is an important consideration.
+Please refer to the percentage open areas given for each GA standard pattern.

-Percentage open areas given in this publication relate to the ratio of the total area of the holes to the area of perforated sheet, excluding the unperforated margins.
+Percentage open areas is defined, as being the ratio of the total area of perforations, to the overall size of the panel, excluding the unperforated margins.

 Perforated specials are best designed in collaboration with our technical sales department.
 Various critical production rations apply that require careful consideration before committing to final design.

-Polythene film on the punch face side only, is applied to help protect the material surface from the rigours of the perforating process.
+Polythene film on the punch face side only, is normally applied, to help protect the material surface from the rigours of the perforating process

 Production tolerances for bespoke items incorporating perforations are less precise than for plain sheet working.
 Please refer to our GA5* Processing Standard for details.